Kier Group Advances Share Buyback Programme - TipRanks.com

 More about Kier Group plc

-Kier Group plc is a leading UK infrastructure services, construction, and property group.
-The company provides specialist design and build capabilities, leveraging the knowledge, skills, and intellectual capital of its workforce to manage and integrate all aspects of a project.
+Kier Group plc is a leading UK infrastructure services, construction, and property group, offering specialist design and build capabilities.
+The company leverages the knowledge, skills, and intellectual capital of its workforce to manage and integrate all aspects of a project.